syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.NETCORE/olap.md

 **Step 3:** Select **ASP.NET Core Web Application** and change the application name, and then click **OK**.

-N> The Essential JS 2 supports 4.5+ .NET Framework in the ASP.NET Core application. i.e. The minimum target framework is 4.5 for Syncfusion ASP.NET Core (Essential JS 2).

 ![aspnetcore2.x project template](images/aspnetcore2x-template.png)

 **Step 4:** Choose **.NET Core** with **ASP.NET Core 2.0** and select **Web Application(Model-View-Controller)**, and then click **OK**.
 The web application project is now created with default ASP.NET Core template.